MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/analyze-your-data-with-excel-templates.md

  [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] administrators can use the Settings page to upload the [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] template into [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].
 A template uploaded in Settings is available to all users in your [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] organization.

-#### For admins: Upload the Excel template into Dynamics 365 for Customer Engagement
+#### For admins: Upload the Excel template into Dynamics 365 for Customer Engagement apps

 1. In [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], go to **Settings** > **Templates** > **Document Templates**.